Claude Code Plugins

 • Constraints: Performance?
 Compatibility?
 Dependencies?

 • Edge cases: What could go wrong?
-What are the boundaries?
+Boundaries?

-• Implementation order: Can we design this to follow database → backend → API → frontend flow?
+• Implementation order: Can we design for DB → backend → API → frontend flow?

 Red flags you're skipping Understanding: